Itz-Hyperz/firewallgg/README.md

 ]
 ```

-You need to build your API endpoint to return a JSON object with these values as the *only returning values*.
+You need to build your database API endpoint to return a JSON object with these keys as the *only returning keys*.
 ```json
 {
   "active": yourObject.active,